inflearn logo

 • 2017, Selected as 'Java Champion' by Oracle

-• Participated in establishing the Java Persistence API (JPA) 2.1 standard (JSR 338 Expert Group)
+• Participated in the establishment of the Java Persistence API (JPA) 2.1 standard (JSR 338 Expert Group)

 • Stack Overflow Top 0.1% Contributor